-    The sleeping area is flexible space for flexible use divided by modular furniture and panels.
-And may have a duplicate directly above.
-(Or maybe different above &; over more of the living area to shrink house footprint, more space allotted to sleeping upstairs, less down, smaller roof deck, because there's a carport that can be a deck) The 2nd floor bath will be stacked above the 1st floor bath.
+The sleeping area is flexible space for flexible use, divided by modular furniture and panels of some sort.
+And may be an exact duplicate directly above.
+(Or maybe different above: more sleeping area upstairs over more of the living area to shrink house footprint, smaller roof deck because there's a carport that can be a deck) The 2nd floor bath will be stacked above the 1st floor bath or kitchen.
 The resident can easily choose between making the upstairs or down stairs the 'master.'
 The doors to these flexible sleeping areas will be double barn doors to open up the small rooms.
+Plus transoms.

 I'd like to incorporate some tiny home ideas like a loft sleeping area.
-Murphy beds or beds that slide under a raised platform living area.
+Loft beds, Murphy beds or beds that slide under a raised platform living area or storage units.

 The Kitchen in my Future Small Smart Cheap Green Home.Open to the living area.

-Island with 4- 5 ft top and nothing in it just space, except maybe the induction burner.
+Island with 4- 5 ft wide top and nothing in it but workspace, except maybe the induction burner.
 Or counter height table & stools.
 The kitchen can be small, but there has to be at least this much worktop.

 I want a cool pantry for produce from my garden and our urban farms and space for a freezer.
 And ventilation for refrigerator/freezer coils.
 Could the AC flow into the pantry first?

-Very large deep sink, with covers solid & slotted to drain dishes.
-Maybe the in sink dishwasher if it's available.
+Very large deep sink, with covers: solid & slotted to drain dishes.
+Maybe that in sink dishwasher if it's still available.

 Dish draining plate rack cupboard for cups & plates.